-Lamson & Cutner’s mission is to provide legal services for the elderly and the disabled, with offices in New York City and in Westchester County, in Harrison, NY.
+Lamson & Cutner’s mission is to provide legal services for the elderly and the disabled, from its offices in New York City and in Westchester County, in Harrison, NY.
 Our offices are convenient to the Bronx, Queens, Brooklyn, Nassau and Suffolk counties, as well as to Rockland, Putnam, Orange and Dutchess Counties.
-Each person has different issues, and a situation that is unique to him or her.
-Our Elder Law legal services for the elderly and disabled include creating appropriate legal strategies, advising on actions to be taken, and preparing documents to be executed.
-These include:
+We also serve clients throughout New York State via teleconference.

 Trusts are the workhorses of Elder Law planning.
 A trust is an entity – a “person” – that is legally permitted to hold and own assets and earn income, and it is a private document.
-A trust is administered by a Trustee, and it also has Beneficiaries who may or may not be Trustees.
+Trusts administered by Trustees, and they also have Beneficiaries who may or may not be Trustees.

 Elder Law planning often involves the sale or transfer of your assets, in order to gain eligibility for Medicaid benefits.
 Such transactions may have tax consequences, which should be evaluated before any action is taken.
-Our services include careful analysis and guidance regarding tax issues.
-Click here for more info.

 When an individual loses mental capacity and is unable to manage his or her affairs, or make decisions about medical care — and has failed to execute advance directives (Power of Attorney and Health Care Proxy) — it may become necessary for a family member or friend to petition the court for the appointment of a guardian.
-Click here for more info.

 Choose Lamson & Cutner for Trusted Attorney Services for Seniors